 Q: How long does divorce mediation typically take?

-A: The duration of divorce mediation varies depending on the complexity of the issues and the parties' willingness to reach an agreement.
-It can take anywhere from a few weeks to several months.
+A: The duration varies based on the complexity of issues and cooperation, but it generally takes anywhere from a few weeks to several months.

 Q: Does divorce mediation guarantee a settlement?

 A: While mediation aims to facilitate a settlement, there is no guarantee.
-However, statistics show that the majority of couples who participate in mediation are able to reach an agreement.
+However, most couples are able to reach an agreement through mediation.

 Q: Is divorce mediation legally binding?